CivicTechWR/WRvotes/docs/resources/municipal-structure.md

 101](https://soundcloud.com/user-216833142/communitech-summer-school-civics-101)
 panel discussion with outgoing chair Ken Seiling and political science professor Robert J. Williams.

-### Is the Regional Chair like the Premier or the Prime Minister of Waterloo Region?

-Unlike provincial or federal politics, the Regional Chair does not set policy alone, and is not the leader of a party.
-Rather, the Regional Chair gets one vote on council votes, just as other members of council do.

 ### What do the different levels of government do?